xregistry/spec/core/spec.md

 For example, updating the state of Resource without creating a new Version would make sense if there is a typo in the `description` field.
-But, adding additional data to the content of a Resource might require a new Version and a new ID (e.g. changing it from "1.0" to "1.1").
+But, adding additional data to the document of a Resource might require a new Version and a new ID (e.g. changing it from "1.0" to "1.1").

 This specification does not mandate a particular versioning algorithm  or